 - Your child will be given a log on to Times Table Rock Stars.
 This will allow them to practise their times tables at home.
 As a school, we also compete with other schools in the local area for highest scores and quickest speed of recall.

-- Your child will receive 2 pieces of homework each week, to be completed and returned to class on Mondays.
-This homework may take the form of a piece of English and a piece of Maths, but may also be a piece of work relating to the unit of work being undertaken during topic sessions.
+- Your child will receive 1pieces of homework each week, to be completed and returned to class on Mondays.
+They will receive a home learning challenges grid in their homework books.
+The tasks are cross curricular and may take the form of a piece of English but may also be a piece of work relating to the unit of work being undertaken during topic sessions.
 It is important that all children complete their homework and return it to school on the allocated day, Monday.
 This homework consolidates the work that the children have been completing during lesson time.

 - Your child will be given a log on to access Purple Mash.
 This is a complete learning platform with activities for all school subjects.
 Staff will set 2Dos for tasks that need to be completed at home.
 Children are welcome to log onto Purple Mash at anytime at home to play the educational games or read books too.